 The case took a twist at the time because there had been several "bump and robs" throughout Lake County, Gonzales told The Times.
 That very evening, police responded to a "bump and rob" just prior to Kolczak being shot.

 "At the time, Detective Leo Finnerty worked tirelessly to connect the two crimes, but the evidence just wasn't there," Gonzales said.
 "The mode of operation that the 'bump and rob' suspects (used) didn't match with Ms. Kolczak's murder because nothing that I read at the time about the 'bump and robs' indicated that they ever followed a victim to their residence, nor did they ever pursue a victim into their residence."

 Just as well, the firearm recovered and ballistic evidence with the bump-and-rob incident didn't match up with Kolczak's murder, Gonzales said.

 However, there was evidence left at the scene that indicated robbery more than likely was not the motive, Gonzales said.
 When she was found, Kolczak still had her purse on her shoulder, he said.

-Kolczak's son, Jeffrey, and fiance Al Zertuche, were questioned by Finnerty during the investigation, which confirmed that Zertuche was at work when the shooting occurred.
-Her son, Jeffrey, gave a statement about what he had witnessed and heard that evening.
+Kolczak's son, Jeffrey, and fiance, Al Zertuche, were questioned by Finnerty during the investigation, which confirmed that Zertuche was at work when the shooting occurred.
+Jeffrey gave a statement about what he had witnessed and heard that evening.

 Gonzales said Jeffrey advised officers that night he had been watching a White Sox game on the television at about 11:30 p.m. in the upstairs living room, located above the garage, when he reported hearing two or three bangs and then a scream.